Spanish Colonial Revival architecture: Mission Revival

 The possibilities of the Spanish Colonial Revival Style were brought to the attention of architects attending late 19th and early 20th centuries international expositions.
 For example, California's Mission Revival style Pavilion in white stucco at the World's Columbian Exposition of 1893 in Chicago, and the Mission Inn, along with the Electric Tower of the Pan-American Exposition in Buffalo in 1900 introduced the potential of Spanish Colonial Revival.
 They also integrated porticoes, pediments and colonnades influenced by Beaux Arts classicism as well.

 Florida

-By the early years of the 1910s, architects in Florida had begun to work in a Spanish Colonial Revival style.
+By the early years of the 1910s, Florida was major center for Spanish Colonial Revival style in the United States.
 Frederick H. Trimble's Farmer's Bank in Vero Beach, completed in 1914, is a fully mature early example of the style.
 The city of St. Cloud, Florida, espoused the style both for homes and commercial structures and has a fine collection of subtle stucco buildings reminiscent of colonial Mexico.
 Many of these were designed by architectural partners Ida Annah Ryan and Isabel Roberts.

-Another significant example of the emerging popularity of Spanish Colonial Revival can be seen in the architecture of south Florida's Coral Gables, a planned city established in the 1920s that prominently incorporates the style.
+One of the most significant examples of the emerging popularity of Spanish Colonial Revival in the United States at the time was the architecture of Coral Gables, Florida.
+A planned city established in the 1920s, the city's architecture is almost entirely Mediterranean Revival style, mandated in the original plan.
+The city was developed by George E. Merrick, a real estate developer from Pennsylvania, during the Florida land boom of the 1920s.
+The Coral Gables Congregational Church, donated by Merrick, and the Catholic Church of the Little Flower, were classic examples of the Spanish Renaissance style.

+Early in the city's planning and development, Merrick shared his vision for Coral Gables as "a most extraordinary opportunity for the building of 'Castles in Spain'.
+Merrick's success in executing this vision for the city would catch the attention of Spain's King, Alfonso XIII, who awarded Merrick the Order of Isabella the Catholic for his support of Spanish culture in Coral Gables.

+Several other cities in southern Florida showcased the Spanish Revival of the time, including Palm Beach.
+The Palm Beach Town Hall, built in 1925 by Harvey and Clarke, with renovations later made by several notable architects.